Philippine Collegian: Early 2000s

+Present

-In 2018, the fourth iteration of the Rebel Collegian (Rebel Kulê) was released.
-The controversy began when the Board of Judges of the Philippine Collegian Editorial Examinations, headed by UP College of Mass Communication Dean Elena Pernia, released the list of qualified takers but excluded two Collegian writers, Marvin Ang and Richard Cornelio, on the grounds of their graduating statuses.
+In 2018, the Rebel Collegian was established for the fourth time.
+Controversy arose when the Board of Judges for the Collegian's editorial examinations, headed by UP College of Mass Communication Dean Elena Pernia, released the list of qualified takers but excluded two Collegian writers, Marvin Ang and Richard Cornelio, on the grounds of their graduating statuses.
 Law student Jayson Edward San Juan topped the four-part test and the decision was upheld despite appeals from the Collegian and student councils in UP to hold another examination.
 Sheila Ann Abarra, the managing editor of the past editorial term, served as Rebel Kulê's EIC.

+The Collegian transitioned into online publishing during the COVID-19 lockdowns.
+The exclusively online arrangement made way for long, broad-gauged writing—in June 2020, the Collegian published a 48-page special online issue on the first three months of the lockdown.
+Now, the publication continues to publish content and news updates on its Facebook, Instagram, and X, the platform formerly known as Twitter, pages, as well as its official website, phkule.org.

+After a two-year hiatus, the Collegian returned to physical publishing in May 2022, just before the 2022 Philippine presidential election.
+The publication reverted to a tabloid format in 2023.

 Since the ouster of Marcos during the EDSA Revolution, the Collegian has regularly undergone changes in format and withstood controversies regarding the selection of its editors.